QuaCCAToo modules

 find_peaks_kwargsdict

-dictionary with the arguments to be passed to the scipy.signal.find_peaks function
+Dictionary with the arguments to be passed to the scipy.signal.find_peaks function

 Returns: